umalabs/correlated-authorization/README.md

 Steps:

 1. The RqP directs the client to access the resource_uri, e.g. to get or post data, with no access token.
-2. Using a valid PAT the RS requests a permission ticket. <dl><dt></dt><dd>The AS generates the permission ticket itself (ticket is a random NONCE) and the permission token, which is bound to the permission ticket through a permission ticket hash.
-The permission token contains these claims:<br>
+2. Using a valid PAT the RS requests a permission ticket. <dl><dt></dt><dd>The AS generates the permission ticket itself (ticket is a random NONCE) and the resource claims token, which is bound to the permission ticket through a permission ticket hash.
+The resource claims token contains these claims:<br>
 {issuer,&nbsp;ts,&nbsp;audience,&nbsp;email_address,&nbsp;resource_uri_hash,&nbsp;permission_ticket_hash}<br>
 where<br>
--&nbsp;issuer is the URI that identifies who issues the permission token
+-&nbsp;issuer is the URI that identifies who issues the resource claims token
 -&nbsp;ts is the timestamp of when the permission ticket was created
 -&nbsp;audience is the URI that identifies the resource server
 -&nbsp;email_address is the email address of the resource owner
 -&nbsp;resource_uri_hash</em>&nbsp;=&nbsp;Base64URL-Encode(SHA256(resource_uri))
 -&nbsp;permission_ticket_hash</em>&nbsp;=&nbsp;Base64URL-Encode(SHA256(permission_ticket))<br>
-The permission token is not mentioned in the UMA specification.
-A detailed description of the permission token format is out of the scope of this paper.</dd></dl>
+The resource claims token is not mentioned in the UMA specification.
+A detailed description of the resource claims token format is out of the scope of this paper.</dd></dl>
-3. The AS returns the permission ticket and the permission token.
+3. The AS returns the permission ticket and the resource claims token.
-4. Without an access token, the RS will return HTTP code 401 (Unauthorized) with the permission ticket and the permission token.
+4. Without an access token, the RS will return HTTP code 401 (Unauthorized) with the permission ticket and the resource claims token.
-5. The client requests a claims token by presenting the access token with user claims, permission token, and resource URI (token exchange request). <dl><dt></dt><dd>{grant_type&nbsp;=&nbsp;token-exchange, &nbsp;resource&nbsp;=&nbsp;resource_uri, &nbsp;scope&nbsp;=&nbsp;permission_token &nbsp;subject_token&nbsp;=&nbsp;access_token_with_user_claims, &nbsp;subject_token_type&nbsp;=&nbsp;urn:ietf:params:oauth:token-type:access_token, &nbsp;requested_token_type&nbsp;=&nbsp;urn:ietf:params:oauth:token-type:jwt}<br>
+5. The client requests an identity claims token by presenting the access token with user claims, resource claims token, and resource URI (token exchange request). <dl><dt></dt><dd>{grant_type&nbsp;=&nbsp;token-exchange, &nbsp;resource&nbsp;=&nbsp;resource_uri, &nbsp;scope&nbsp;=&nbsp;resource_claims_token &nbsp;subject_token&nbsp;=&nbsp;access_token_with_user_claims, &nbsp;subject_token_type&nbsp;=&nbsp;urn:ietf:params:oauth:token-type:access_token, &nbsp;requested_token_type&nbsp;=&nbsp;urn:ietf:params:oauth:token-type:jwt}<br>
-The AS-RqP performs an authorization assessment &nbsp;1.&nbsp;verify permission_token signature &nbsp;2.&nbsp;extract resource_uri_hash claim from permission_token
+The AS-RqP performs an authorization assessment &nbsp;1.&nbsp;verify resource_claims_token signature &nbsp;2.&nbsp;extract resource_uri_hash claim from resource_claims_token
 &nbsp;3.&nbsp;compare resource_uri_hash vs. Base64URL-Encode(SHA256(resource_uri))
 &nbsp;4.&nbsp;evaluate provenance of the resource URI using issuer, ts, audience, email_address, resource_uri claims<br>
-The AS-RqP generates the claim token, which contains these claims:<br>
+The AS-RqP generates the identity claim token, which contains these claims:<br>
 {user_claims,&nbsp;permission_ticket_hash}<br>
 where<br>
 -&nbsp;user_claims are extracted from access_token_with_user_claims
--&nbsp;permission_ticket_hash is extracted from permission_token</dd></dl>
+-&nbsp;permission_ticket_hash is extracted from resource_claims_token</dd></dl>
-6. After an authorization assessment, it is positive, the AS-RqP returns the claims token.
+6. After an authorization assessment, it is positive, the AS-RqP returns the identity claims token.
-7. At the AS-RO the client requests an RPT by presenting the claims token and the permission ticket. <dl><dt></dt><dd>{grant_type = uma-ticket, &nbsp;ticket = ticket,&nbsp;pushed_claims = claims_token}<br>
+7. At the AS-RO the client requests an RPT by presenting the identity claims token and the permission ticket. <dl><dt></dt><dd>{grant_type = uma-ticket, &nbsp;ticket = ticket,&nbsp;claim_token = identity_claims_token}<br>
-The AS-RO performs an authorization assessment &nbsp;1.&nbsp;verify permission_ticket &nbsp;2.&nbsp;extract user_claims from claims_token
+The AS-RO performs an authorization assessment &nbsp;1.&nbsp;verify permission_ticket &nbsp;2.&nbsp;extract user_claims from identity_claims_token
 &nbsp;3.&nbsp;select email_address claim
 &nbsp;4.&nbsp;bootstrap discovery of AS-RqP config url from email address via WebFinger; if this does not work, build well-known url using domain part of email_address
-&nbsp;5.&nbsp;verify claims_token signature
+&nbsp;5.&nbsp;verify identity_claims_token signature
 &nbsp;6.&nbsp;evaluate resource_uri
-&nbsp;7.&nbsp;extract permission_ticket_hash claim from claims_token
+&nbsp;7.&nbsp;extract permission_ticket_hash claim from identity_claims_token
 &nbsp;8.&nbsp;compare permission_ticket_hash vs. Base64URL-Encode(SHA256(permission_ticket))
 &nbsp;9.&nbsp;evaluate user_claims</dd></dl>
 8. After an authorization assessment, it is positive, the AS-RO returns RPT.